Scene Graph for Embodied Exploration in Cluttered Scenario: PROPOSED MODEL

 \subsubsection{Sequence to Sequence Model}

-We use an encoder-decoder structure to complete the sequence-to-sequence task.
-We use the GRU encoder layer as the encoder.
-Compared with other models based on recurrent layers (RNN and LSTM) and the model based entirely on attention mechanisms (transformer\cite{attention}), our model performs better.
-The transformer has recently shown strong performance in many natural language processing sequences to sequence tasks.
+We use an encoder-decoder structure based on GRU to complete the sequence-to-sequence task.
+Compared with other models based on recurrent layers (RNN and LSTM) and the model based on attention mechanisms (transformer~\cite{attention}), our model performs better.
+The transformer has recently performed well in many natural language processing sequences to sequence tasks.
 Our algorithm performs better than the transformer, showing our model design's rationality and effectiveness.
 The result of the comparative experiment is shown in \ref{section:ablation study}.